Business people looking at a device to illustrate a blog post about KPI dashboards.

 • Net Income

-But the language and specific calculations each company uses will differ by industry and even further by the business model.
+However, the language and specific calculations each company uses will differ by industry and even further based on the business model.
 Here are just a few examples:

 KPIs for SaaS or Subscription-Based Industries